spencerhcheng/holberton-system_engineering-devops/w4/d4/pokemon.md

 [ { name: 'Tackle', damage: 3 } ]
 ```

 Next let's use these moves!
-Write a `Pokemon#attack(opponent, move)` method.
+Write a `Pokemon#attack(opponent, moveName)` method.
 This method should take:

 - a Pokemon argument for `opponent`
-- a string argument `move` that should correspond to an available move's `name` (optional)
+- a string argument `moveName` that should correspond to an available move's `name` (optional)

-The opponent pokemon's `hp` should reflect the `damage` of the attack.
+The opponent pokemon's `hp` should reflect the `damage` of the move.
 If no available move is found that matches or no move is passed in, attack with a pokemon's strongest available attack.
 An attack message and stats output would probably be nice.
 Use `Array.prototype.forEach()`.

 ```javascript
 > pikachu.attack(bulbasaur, "Thunder Shock");